logiclogue/mandelbrot-set-cpp/README.md

 - To practice coding that follows the SOLID principles
 - To create interfaces that are used for swapping, for example, the Mandelbrot Set for a Julia Set.
 There will also be an interface for drawers.
-The implementation of `Drawer` draw to the console and another that will draw to a bitmap.
+The implementation of `Drawer` will draw to the console and another that will draw to a bitmap.
 - Draw the Mandelbrot Set as plain text.
 - Draw the Mandelbrot Set as a bitmap.
+- To use C++ templates
+- To use C++ abstract classes

 ## Arguments